 Reading is the heart of education and the key to independent learning.
-At Bridge and Patrixbourne CEP School we want our children to be confident, competent readers who see it as a valuable, worthwhile and enjoyable activity - not just children who can read.
+At Bridge and Patrixbourne CEP School we want to inspire and motivate our children to be confident, competent readers who see it as a valuable, worthwhile and enjoyable activity from the moment their individual journey begins with us - not just children who can read.

 Reading is placed at the heart of our creative curriculum at Bridge and Patrixbourne CEP School and learning is brought alive through a wide range high quality literature both within our school library and as part of the taught curriculum in class.

 Through our curriculum, it is important that we give our children opportunities to gain an understanding of social and cultural differences which they can identify with and learn more about what is happening in the world around them.
 We do this through offering a wide range of genres and through ensuring that the books available to the children accurately and sensitively represent children with differing needs, different cultures and in different family settings.